mdom/termpub/README.md

 - p

-    Go to the previos chapter.
+    Go to the previous chapter.

-- KEY\_DOWN, SPACE
+- KEY\_DOWN

     Scroll down.

 - KEY\_UP

     Scroll up.

+- KEY\_NPAGE, SPACE

+    Scroll forward one window.

+- KEY\_PPAGE, KEY\_BACKSPACE

+    Scroll backward one window.

+- KEY\_HOME

+    Go to the beginning of the current chapter.

+- KEY\_END

+    Go to the ned of the current chapter.

 - q